cast-org/figuration/site/4.2/components/loader.md

 ---
 layout: doc
 title: Loader
-description: Indicate a busy or loading state for content or component with a loading animation, sometimes called "spinners", using only HTML and CSS.
+description: Indicate a busy or loading state for content or component with a loading animation, sometimes called &quot;spinners&quot;, using only HTML and CSS.
 group: components
 toc: true
 ---